About UTRA

 VI.
 COMMITTEES

-Standing Committees of the organization are:
+Committees of the organization are:

 1. Executive Committee – includes the President, Vice President, Secretary, Treasurer, immediate Past President and President-elect, as appropriate.
 A majority of the Committee will constitute a quorum at any meeting.
 The Executive Committee will select the names of candidates for Officer positions and present the slate to the membership for vote.
-A maximum of two external advisors shall be selected to sit on this Committee.
+A maximum of two advisors shall be selected to sit on this Committee as appropriate.
 Committee chairs not part of the Executive Committee will participate in the meetings to provide updates and will not have voting rights.

 VII.
 MEETINGS